- International Students

 - Office of Career Services and PDP

 Welcome to Fletcher!
 We are looking forward to meeting you.
 To prepare you for our time together, we want to give you some details about the Professional Development Program (PDP).
-In addition, we know that some of you may have time before you arrive at Fletcher to begin reflecting upon your past experiences and thinking about your future careers.
-Ultimately, the earlier you begin your career search process while at Fletcher, the more success you’ll have in finding a satisfying position upon graduation.
+We also encourage you, before you arrive at Fletcher, to begin reflecting upon your past experiences and thinking about your future careers.
+Ultimately, the earlier you begin your career search process, the more success you’ll have in finding a satisfying position upon graduation.

 What is the PDP?
-The PDP introduces you to a portfolio of essential professional skills critical to finding satisfying international careers.
-Learning these skills gives you the tools you need professionally to succeed in the real world, as a complement to the rigorous academic preparation you get while at Fletcher.
-You will use this skill set to manage your international career search while at Fletcher, as well as post-Fletcher.
+The PDP introduces you to a portfolio of essential professional skills critical to building a satisfying career.
+Learning these skills gives you the tools you need to effectively connect the rigorous academic preparation you’ll receive at Fletcher with the real-world opportunities of your post-Fletcher life.

 What’s the schedule?
 Please check-in with the Office of Career Services for the PDP schedule.

 What happens during the PDP sessions?
 Most sessions include interactive activities to give you a chance to practice the skills you are learning.
-Assignments include short career development activities such taking a self-assessment tool, writing your resume, strategically leveraging informational interview requests, and creating an elevator pitch.
+Whether you’ve been working for years or are just starting out, PDP provides the opportunity to sharpen and update your career development skills.
+We cover topics such as:

 Is it required?
 Yes, all first-year students in two-year programs are required to participate in the PDP in order to graduate from Fletcher.
-Students must attend orientation and seven of the eight remaining sessions, as well as complete the assignments, to fulfill this requirement.
+Students must attend the Office of Career Services orientation session and then attend weekly PDP sessions as set by OCS, as well as complete the assignments, to fulfill this requirement.
 This is treated like the foreign language requirement at Fletcher.
 Students in one-year degree programs and exchange students are not required to participate in the PDP unless they want to use OCS services while at Fletcher in which case, the program is required.

 What can I do to prepare for the PDP before I get to Fletcher?
 In surveys and coaching appointments, we often hear students say “I wish I had spent more time doing some serious career reflection and research prior to beginning my studies at Fletcher.”
 They find that once the semester begins, it is challenging to balance their career search and academic work load.
 Here are our suggestions: